ThatsVie/atlas-web_back_end/python_variable_annotations/README.md

 ### Task 9: Let's Duck Type an Iterable Object

 <details>
-  <summary>Click to expand</summary>

-**Objective**: Annotate the function `element_length` to take an iterable of sequences and return a list of tuples containing each sequence and its length.
+  <summary> Annotate the function `element_length` to take an iterable of sequences and return a list of tuples containing each sequence and its length.</summary>

 **Code**: